prometheas/VirtualBox-Bitnami-Utils/README.md

-This collection of utility scripts is designed to help anyone using Bitnami app stack VMs with VirtualBox get started quickly.
+This collection of utility scripts is designed to help anyone using Bitnami appliance VMs in tandem with VirtualBox to get started quickly.

+The VMs that these scripts set up connect to a private "sandbox" network that is only visible to the host OS (your workstation) and to its guest VMs.
+They are not visible to any other machines on your LAN.
+But since each VM can see one another, these scripts help you simulate environments with multiple different servers that communicate with eachother (eg, a MySQL server, a PHP application running on Apache, and a nodejs messaging service).

 ## Requirements

 Before these scripts are useful, you'll first need to download and install VirtualBox from their [downloads page](https://www.virtualbox.org/wiki/Downloads).

-You'll also want to set up some way to mount "remote" volumes over SSH.
-This will allow you to mount directories from the guest OS's filesystem into your host OS, and edit files using your favorite text editor.
+You'll also want to set your host OS up with some way to mount "remote" volumes over SSH.
+This will allow you to mount directories from a guest OS's filesystem for access from appliations running on your host OS.
+This is particularly handy because the Bitnami VMs do not have GUI environments, so mounting directories onto the host OS will permit you to edit files using your favorite text editor.
 I recommend using SSHFS as an OSS solution, but there are a variety of commercial apps out there that can handle such mounting operations, including Expandrive, Transmit, Forklift, and others.

 If you haven't already downloaded a Bitnami VM that you intend to use, then you should grab one (or more) from [here](http://bitnami.org/stacks).